Waste characterisation: European Waste Catalogue

+Waste characterisation and reporting

 The first step in characterising waste is to decide on the appropriate EWC code.
 These codes carry three categories - absolute non-hazardous, mirror entries, and absolute hazardous.
 The initial assessment for the majority of wastes follows a simple derivation of industry (twenty main categories) from which they were obtained (agricultural, woodworking (furniture), electronics, etc.).
 Each derived section is denoted by the first two sets of two numbers, referring to a particular industry or sector.
 The final set of two numbers relates directly to the waste.
 The waste is hazardous by its very composition.
 An asterisk follows behind the EWC.

 Each member state's Environment Agency throughout the European Union must adopt the EWC in its reporting methods and enforce its use by the respective waste management sector.
 The lists are available through the European Commission's website.
 Submissions by Waste Management Companies to their respective member states' Environmental Agencies are collated, in many instances, by conversion to EWC STAT (European Waste Catalogue for Statistics) for submission to the EU, which oversees all member states and ensures compliance with unilaterally agreed standards and recycling rates.